csimms3/Misc/README.md

 # Misc
-A bunch of short scripts and little programs that I've written!
+A bunch of short scripts and other code that doesn't warrant a repository of its own.